 Plenty of room for lots of knitting needles and yarn.
 Bonus points if you get one with a seat, so it’s dual-use.

 Double Pointed Needles can be displayed in smaller jars and vases.
 As most DPNS come in sets, it’s important to keep the same sizes together.
-As I mentioned above, use a rubber band or even a hair tie to secure them.
+Use a rubber band or a hair tie to secure them.

-Again the Needle Roll is perfect for DPNs, and here’s a selection of handmade options from Knit One Bead Two.
+Again the Needle Roll is perfect for DPNs.

 These make it easy to see the items inside.
 Put all of the same sizes of DPNS together, (bundle up the sets,) and label the outside of the bag with the size.